petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-site-building/designing-claritys-master-pages.md

 ## Secondary Master Page

-Clarity needs a simplified header and footer for unique pages where they don’t want to display their announcement banner or footer navigation, like their sign in page and error pages.
+Clarity needs a simplified header and footer for unique pages where they don't want to display their announcement banner or footer navigation, like their sign in page and error pages.

 ### Secondary Header